Nothing Personal

 Like I said, I haven’t read these books and and I don’t know Sirc.
 But by the end of this essay, I feel like I know a lot more about him than I do about the books he reviewed.

-5 thoughts on “Nothing Personal”
+5 Replies to “Nothing Personal”

 1. Sirc is also the author of “Composition as a Happening” (not sure if I can use html in the comments).
 As you know, he belongs to a particular school of composition–when I read the original review essay, it made me want to run out and map the field, visually, with lines connection the different camps, such as Historicists, Post-Processors, Duchampians, Nerds, etc.